gem/global_embodied_carbon_model/README.md

 	 - **embodied_carbon_factors**: The subfolder contains embodied carbon factors for various life-cycle modules (e.g., A1-A3, A4-A5, C1-C4) of different building types, distinguishing between structural and nonstructural components, as well as summaries of Replacement Embodied Carbon for each building type and country, and the embodied-carbon exposure map of the region.

-## How is the embodied carbon of an individual component calculated?
+## How is the embodied carbon of individual components calculated?

 The methodology is described in some detail in the dedicated [folder](https://github.com/gem/global_embodied_carbon_model/tree/revised_structure_new/methodology).
 For further details, refer to the Publications listed below.

-## Where can I find the models at the highest available resolution?

-Please contact us at product@globalquakemodel.org.

 ## Where can I find additional information on the defined building classes?

 The building classes defined herein follow the GEM Taxonomy v3.2 convention.
 Please refer to the [GEM Taxonomy Glossary](https://taxonomy.openquake.org/) for additional details on taxonomy substrings and the `Taxonomy_tables_v3.2.xlsx` available [here](https://github.com/gem/gem_taxonomy/tree/master).

+## Where can I find the models at the highest available resolution?

+Please contact us at product@globalquakemodel.org.

 # 📚 Publications